Every Minute Counts With The Oris Dive Control Limited Edition

 The Oris Dive Control has been created with a lightweight, black DLC-coated titanium case, and is the ideal professional divers watch.
 One of the most precise, most legible watches that the Swiss watchmakers have ever produced, which is saying something!
 Most standard chronograph watches will feature a 30 minute counter, whereas the Oris Dive Control has a full 60-minute counter, which is highlighted by the yellow detailing on the 12 o’clock sub-dial.

-This piece is going to be limited to only 500 pieces, and comes as part of a box-set, with an additional yellow rubber strap, to replace the black rubber strap that is fitted to the watch as standard, if desired.
+This piece is limited to only 500 pieces, and comes as part of a box-set, with an additional yellow rubber strap, to replace the black rubber strap that is fitted to the watch as standard, if desired.
 The 51mm case of the Dive Control houses the Rotation Safety System innovation, and the automatic winding chronograph movement, which is all water resistant to a level of 100ATM (1000m).

 Technology Innovations – RSS

 The Oris Dive Control Limited Edition has been developed in partnership with Swiss commercial diver, Roman Frischknecht, who has spent the best part of his working life deep underwater, servicing the subsea industry.
 Working closely with Roman, Oris have been able to develop their patented RSS, or Rotation Safety System, which is a prominent feature on every ProDiver, and has been created to lock a watches dive bezel securely in place whilst under the water.
 This innovative device has become an Oris signature.

 In order to activate RSS, you must firstly hold the bezel’s black vulcanized rubber edge and lift it outwards.
 This will release the RSS’s lock and the bezel’s black ceramic minutes scale top ring.
 When properly activated, you will be able to see a yellow ring appear around the edge of the top ring. of the bezel.